Admit it, you miss those nights where you can simply go to sleep without worry.

 Reasons why a Toddler might not want to stay in their own bed

-Ok, so you are not 3 years old anymore, but try and put yourself in their shoes.
+Ok, so you are not 2 or 3 years old anymore, but try and put yourself in their shoes.

-Toddlers have young minds, they are still not sure about their place in the world, and simple things scare them.
+Toddlers have young minds, they are still not sure about their place in the world, simple things scare them, and it might result in your toddler getting out of bed during the night multiple times!

-This is the big, number 1 reason why Toddlers do not settle in their own beds.
-Darkness frightens them.
+This is the big, number 1 reason why toddlers do not stay in bed during the night.

 Fear Of Being Alone